COVID-19 Advice for food businesses

 Read the full guidance at GOV.UK - COVID-19: guidance for food businesses

-From 17 May 2021, hospitality venues such as restaurants, pubs, bars and cafes can reopen indoor dining.
+From 19 July 2021, all remaining businesses and venues can reopen, hospitality venues such as restaurants, pubs, bars and cafes are no longer required to provide table service or follow social distancing rules.
 Please see the following guidance with regards to reopening safely and things to consider: GOV UK Restaurants, pubs, bars and takeaway services - Working safely during coronavirus (COVID-19) - Guidance

 Face covering regulations have changed.
 Find out more at GOV.UK - Face coverings: when to wear one, exemptions, and how to make your own